Consensys/daisy-state-machine/README.md

 In order to use, build and test the contracts found in this repo, [Truffle](truffleframework.com) version > 4 is needed.

+THESE CONTRACTS HAVE NOT BEEN AUDITED, USE WITH CAUTION.

 ## Usage

 First install as a npm package in your truffle project directory: